neil314159/portfolio-project-4/README.md

 ## Testing

 A comprehensive manual testing plan was used for this project.
 A full description of all of the procedures and methods used can be found in the [testing.md file here](TESTING.md).
 All functionality relating to user actions and CRUD operations was carefully examined.
-Wherever possible, testing was also related back to the acceptance criteria in the orginal Epics defined before development began.
+Wherever possible, testing was also related back to the acceptance criteria in the original Epics defined before development began.

 ## Notable Bugs

 1. Slug Creation
     * Problem: The use of a Django slug is often desirable for publishing articles on a website as it helps to provide a more user-readable URL.
-In this project, I encountered problems in trying to ensure that no two articles with the same title could ever prodiuce an identical slug.
+In this project, I encountered problems in trying to ensure that no two articles with the same title could ever produce an identical slug.
 Initially I used a third party component from the Django Extensions package, which was able to create a unique slug but failed when the title had more than one world.
 I then reverted to generating the slug manually but could not reliably ensure that the same slug would not exist for two reviews of the same book.
     * Solution: I removed the slug from the Model used to represent the book reviews in the database and switched to using an Int-based ID identifier instead.
 This is slightly less readable but is very effective at guaranteeing uniqueness.
 In the future it would be possible to switch to a UUID-based identifier instead.

 2. Success URLs